 Some brands choose to engage a broker after they’ve secured initial retail interest, leveraging the broker to scale their product to new stores after they have a proof of concept.

-Some brands chose to work with distributors, hoping to get more bang for their buck.
+Some brands chose to work with food distributors, hoping to get more bang for their buck.

 Like a broker, distributors have relationships with high-volume retailers and can assist with getting new products on the shelf.
 Unlike a broker, a distributor purchases product upfront and resells to retailers.

 Since distributors take ownership of the product, they also stock inventory, take orders from retailers, manage the inventory on the shelf, service the retailer’s needs, introduce new products into retail, deliver the products to the stores (DSD – direct store delivery), handle the returns, and normally assist in any product recalls.
 For these services, distributors take a margin of 20%-30%.